Chart Color Schemes

 Hillsdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hillsdale has a culturally diverse population, with 50.7% speaking a language other than English at home and 54.3% born overseas.
-Christianity is the predominant religion in Hillsdale, accounting for 52.5%.
-Judaism, however, is slightly overrepresented compared to Greater Sydney, comprising 1.7% of Hillsdale's population.
+Hillsdale has a high level of cultural diversity, with 50.7% of its population speaking a language other than English at home and 54.3% born overseas.
+Christianity is the predominant religion in Hillsdale, making up 52.5% of the population.
+Judaism, however, is overrepresented compared to Greater Sydney, comprising 1.7% versus 1.9%.

 Frequently Asked Questions - Diversity